 Additional information can be found by selecting the Getting Started, Frequently Asked Questions, and Contact Information tabs.
-Blank forms can be downloaded from the Getting Started tab.
+Templates can be downloaded from the Getting Started tab.
 To download a form, right-click the link and select "Save Target As" from the popup menu.

 Individual installation commanding officers may approve permits for the above uses on their own installations.
-However, users requiring access to more than one installation must apply to the appropriate Navy region or CNIC;who acts on behalf of the Chief of Naval Operations.
+However, users requiring access to more than one installation must apply to the appropriate Navy region or CNIC; which acts on behalf of the Chief of Naval Operations.

 *PLEASE NOTE: All CALPS are processed during the workweek.
 Applications received after 1400 on Friday will not be reviewed until the following Monday.

-This section describes the process and provides the forms needed to apply for a permit.
+This section describes the process of obtaining a CALP.
 There are some differences in policy among the Departments of the Army, Air Force and Navy, so a requested permit might not be approvable for Navy air installations even though approvable by another service for their bases.
-Only forms from this site, completed specific to Navy aviation facilities will be accepted.
+Only forms completed specific to Navy aviation facilities will be accepted.

-Applicants; please download each and complete the forms as instructed.
-See the section below on how to successfully complete the forms and links to samples.
-Then print, sign, and date the originals in blue ink and email a scanned, color PDF to CALP.HQ@navy.mil.
+Applicants, please see the section below on how to successfully complete the forms and links to samples.
+Then print, sign, and date the originals in blue ink and email a color PDF to CALP.HQ@navy.mil.
 Please DO NOT mail or send faxes of the originals.

 Special notes on completing the forms

 Blue ink PDFs are now the accepted method of receiving CALP applications.
-Scans MUST be in color in order to discern the blue ink signature and MUST BE DATED.
-Please email the scanned version of the following:
+Scans MUST be in color in order to discern the blue ink signature and all documents MUST BE DATED.
+Please email the scanned or PDF version of the following:

 1. A letter stating:

-- The applicant's name (individual or corporate entity)
+- The applicant's legal name (individual or corporate entity)